Gods and Goddesses

 Origins and Family

 Achelous was the son of the Titans Oceanus and Tethys, making him brother to all river gods and ocean nymphs.
-Unlike most river deities who were localized to their specific waterways, Achelous was worshipped throughout Greece, with his primary cult center at the mouth of his namesake river in Acarnania.
+Unlike most river deities who were localized to their specific waterways, Achelous was worshiped throughout Greece, with his primary cult center at the mouth of his namesake river in Acarnania.

 Powers and Attributes